 Apart the CIP4 phone conferences in our virtual meeting rooms, there are Face-to-Face meetings at least twice a year.
 These InterOp meetings are organized worldwide and are split into two distinct phases:

-- The first phase, which typically lasts from Monday to Wednesday is the actual technical interoperability testing phase, where anyone can bring their JDF enabled product and test its interoperability with other matching products.
+- The first phase, which typically lasts from Monday to Wednesday is the actual technical interoperability testing phase, where anyone can bring their JDF, PrintTalk or XJDF enabled products and test their interoperability with other matching products.
+Prototypes are welcome.

 - The second phase lasts from Wednesday to Friday and consists or meetings of the respective technical work groups.
 Topics of discussion range from new features for the next specification version to over interpretation of individual attributes to philosophical debates about the value of namespace URIs in XML.